polkadot-fellows/RFCs/text/corejam.md

 }
 ```

 A *Work Package* is an *Authorization* together with a series of *Work Items*, limited in plurality, versioned and with a maximum encoded size.
-There is a third field `progressions` to provide weight-limit information for the final *Accumulate* stage.
-It must fulfill a constraint that the sum over all `Weight` items (i.e. the second item in the `Vec`'s tuple) must be no greater than `PROGRESS_WEIGHT_PER_PACKAGE`.

 Work Items are a pair of class and payload, where the `class` identifies the Class of Work to be done in this item (*Work Class*).

+Though this process happens entirely in consensus, there are two main consensus environments at play, _in-core_ and _on-chain_.
+We therefore partition the progress into two pairs of stages: Collect & Refine and Join & Accumulate.

-### Authorization and Authorizers
+### Collect-Refine

+The first two stages of the CoreJam process are *Collect* and *Refine*. *Collect* refers to the collection and authorization of Work Packages collections of items together with an authorization to utilize a Polkadot Core. *Refine* refers to the performance of computation according to the Work Packages in order to yield a *Work Result*.
+Finally, each Validator Group member attests to a Work Package yielding a set of Work Results and these attestations form the basis for inclusion on-chain and integration into the Relay-chain's state (in the following stages).

+#### Collection and `is_authorized`

+Collection is the means of a Validator Group member attaining a Work Package which is authorized to be performed on their assigned Core at the current time.
+Authorization is a pre-requisite for a Work Package to be included included on-chain.
+Computation of Work Packages which are not Authorized is not rewarded.
+Incorrectly attesting that a Work Package is authorized is a disputable offence and can result in substantial punishment.

-An *Authorizer* is parameterized procedure:
+An *Authorizer* is a parameterized procedure:

 ```rust
 type CodeHash = [u8; 32];